-The Data Review Team looked for many indicators of potential data quality issues, including high numbers of overlapping enrollments (which would lead to duplication), considerable issues related to reported inventory (affecting utilization rates), projects with large numbers of clients missing an enrollment location, projects with large numbers of households with either more than one assigned head of household or less than one head of household, CoCs missing entire projects, unusually high or low utilization rates (the proportion of a homeless provider's beds occupied by clients, on average and at several points in time), and unexplained and unusually long or short program stays.
-To use as much data as possible, the usability determination was expanded to include fully usable, people data usable, and not usable.
+The Data Review Team looked for many indicators of potential data quality issues, included high numbers of overlapping enrollments (which would lead to duplication), considerable issues related to reported inventory (affecting utilization rates), projects with large numbers of clients missing an enrollment location, projects with large numbers of households with either more than one assigned head of household or less than one head of household, CoCs missing entire projects, unusually high or low utilization rates (the proportion of a homeless provider's beds occupied by clients, on average and at several points in time), and unexplained and unusually long or short program stays.
+To use as much data as possible, usability determinations were expanded to include fully usable, people data usable, and not usable.
+These determinations were made at the project type and household type level.
+For example, if a CoC had data quality issues with their EST data for adult-only households, EST data on families was still usable if those data did not have the same data quality issues.